-Ajna in Sanskrit means “command” or “see.”
+Agya in Sanskrit means “centre of divine command.”
 This chakra is visualised at the centre of the forehead, in between the brows and just above the brow line.

 The traditional element associated with the sixth chakra is called mahat, meaning supreme, the culmination of all the elements into one.

 This element is often perceived as light, without which the third eye would be unable to ‘see’ or perceive things.

 So let’s chant and meditate on our third eye.

 Play the video to begin.
 (Set your alarm for 5-10 minutes, or up to 20 minutes if you like.)